Why month 2 is where email starts to matter differently

 - refill initiated after email

-- time from email to task completion
+- time from email to action completion

 - support contact rate after key sends